linuxscout/tashaphyne/paper.md

 Tashaphyne has been developed within "Adawat", an open-source framework for processing Arabic texts developed as part of a PhD research project [@zerrouki2020towards:2020].
 Adawat includes several tools, including Mishkal [@mishkal] for restoring Arabic text diacritics and Qalsadi [@qalsadi] for Arabic morphology analysis, both of which rely on Tashaphyne's functionalities.
+In another project, we worked on applying the stemming algorithm to tackle the information retrieval problem in medical documents. [@al2021new].

 Another framework that has incorporated Tashaphyne is the Classical Language Toolkit (CLTK \footnote{\url{http://cltk.org}} [@johnson2014:2014]), which provides natural language processing support for ancient, classical, and medieval Eurasian languages.
 CLTK uses Tashaphyne for several tasks, including corpus importer, tokenization, text conversion, and transliteration for classical Arabic [@johnson2014:2014]  (like the orthography of the Quran).